Stay Tonight: Background and composition

-On April 12, 2020, Chungha released an ad image titled "PRE-RELEASE SINGLE #1".
+On April 12, 2020, Chung Ha released an ad image titled "PRE-RELEASE SINGLE #1".
 According to the image, a photo teaser, an online cover image, and a music video teaser would be revealed on April 20–24.
 The image contained a dreamlike moonlight and hand-shaped sculptures that stretch toward it.
 On the April 21, the official cover of the single was revealed.
 The music video teasers were released on April 22 and 23.

 "Stay Tonight" was written and produced by VINCENZO, Any Masingga, Fuxxy and Anna Timgren.
 It runs for three minutes and thirty-seven seconds.
 Stone Music said that "In the song, the house genre is diversified into sections for each section, and three-dimensional images are drawn.
 The harp and piano riffs enhance the fantastic atmosphere, decorate the intro, and refined bass lines and rhythms added from the bust fill the center of the song.
 The harsh bass sound added to the drop and chorus sections, a soulful piano, a layered synthesizer and a dense vocal lead the song to a climax steeply.
 The words of the song imply the theme of love".